Insight-Scope/wfpiccs-public-ml/README.md

 ```

 ### 2. Install Requirements

 ```bash
 pip install -r requirements.txt # install required packages
 ```

 ### 3. Prepare Your Data

 - Place your assessments Excel file (.xlsx) into the data/ directory.
+The Excel sheet should be named 'Assessments'.
+- This Excel sheet should have at least two columns named 'title' and 'abstract'
+- It is recommended to use an ID column as well to easily share results for each paper

 ### 4. Run the Program

 ```bash
 # from the repository root
 python main.py
 ```

 ### 5. Provide File Path When Prompted and view the output

 - When prompted, input the full path to your Excel file
 - Your processed results will be saved automatically to the `data/output/` directory.

 ## Acknowledgements:

+The [insightScope](https://www.insightscope.ca) project is a collaborative effort led by Kevin Holmes
+from [Algonquin College's Social Innovation Lab](https://slidelab7.ca/), in partnership with students from Algonquin
-This project was built by Algonquin College in partnership with the Children's Hospital of Eastern Ontario (CHEO), Ottawa.
-We gratefully acknowledge the contributions of all researchers, data scientists, and collaborators involved.
+College and the Children's Hospital of Eastern Ontario (C.H.E.O.) in Ottawa.
+We gratefully acknowledge the contributions
+of all researchers, data scientists, and collaborators involved.